 A former manufacturer of iron and steel, he was a consulting engineer and a lecturer on metallurgy at MIT.
 He was the son of Dr. Samuel Howe, founding administrator of the Perkins Institute for the Blind, and Julia Ward Howe, the noted author, poet, and leader of the abolitionist and woman’s suffrage movements.
 Earlier in 1890, Henry and Fannie Howe had lived at 241 Beacon, with his mother.

-During the 1900-1901 winter season, they were living elsewhere, and 287 Marlborough was the home of Mrs. Anne (Meacham) Dibblee, the widow of California merchant and ranch owner Albert Dibblee, and their son, Benjamin Harrison Dibblee.
+During the 1900-1901 winter season, the Thorndikes were living elsewhere, and 287 Marlborough was the home of Anne (Meacham) Dibblee, the widow of California merchant and ranch owner Albert Dibblee, and their son, Benjamin Harrison Dibblee.
 He had graduated from Harvard in 1899 and then spent a year in the gold mines of Grass Valley, California.
 He had returned to Boston to work for the engineering firm of Stone and Webster.

-By the 1901-1902 season, Anne and Benjamin Dibblee had moved to an apartment at The Commonwealth at 366 Commonwealth and the Thorndikes were once again living at 287 Marlborough.
+By the 1901-1902 season, Anne Dibblee and Benjamin Dibblee had moved to an apartment at The Commonwealth at 366 Commonwealth and the Thorndikes were once again living at 287 Marlborough.
 They continued to live there during the 1902-1903 season, but moved thereafter to 337 Beacon.

 287 Marlborough was not listed in the 1904 Blue Book.